-EI represents more than 3 million higher education and research staff in 100 national organizations. works to defend the rights and interests and promote the advancement of those working in the sector.
+EI is the global voice of more than 3 million higher education and research staff in 100 national organisations.
+Together, we work to defend the rights and promote the advancement of all working in the sector.

-EI actively supports higher education and research as a public service rather than as commercial enterprises.
-EI works at the international level to ensure quality, accessibility, and the freedom of staff to teach and conduct research free of interference from political, economic, or other special interests.
+EI actively champions higher education and research as a public service, and not a commercial enterprise.
+We advocate at the international level to ensure high-quality, accessibility, and the freedom of staff to teach and conduct research free from political, economic or other special interests.

-EI seeks to defend the academic and employment rights of staff by pressing for implementation of the UNESCO Recommendation Concerning the Status of Higher Education Teaching Personnel adopted in 1997.
-This Recommendation provides clear protections for academic freedom, collegial governance, security of employment, and the right of higher education staff to join trade unions and bargain collectively.
+EI promotes the academic and employment rights of staff by pressing for the implementation of the UNESCO Recommendation Concerning the Status of Higher Education Teaching Personnel.
+Adopted in 1997, this instrument provides clear protections for academic freedom, collegial governance, security of employment, and the right of staff to join trade unions and bargain collectively.

-EI policy is mostly shaped by resolutions passed by World Congresses and asserts that higher education and research must be publicly funded and administered and be accessible to all qualified students without financial or social barriers.
-EI vigorously opposes privatization and marketization, the trade of education services and intellectual property, and the casualization of employment.
+EI policy asserts that higher education and research must be publicly funded and administered, and accessible to all qualified students without financial or social barriers.
+We vigorously oppose privatisation and marketisation, the trade in education services and intellectual property, and the casualisation of employment.

-EI works to advance the interests of higher education and research staff by working closely with UNESCO, the ILO and other UN bodies, and by lobbying international agencies such as the OECD, the World Bank, and the World Trade Organization.
+EI advances the interests of higher education and research staff by working closely with UNESCO, the ILO and other UN bodies, and by lobbying international agencies such as the OECD, the World Bank, and the World Trade Organisation.

-At the European level, ETUCE (EI European region) is a consultative member of the Bologna Follow-Up Group.
-ETUCE works to ensure that academic staff play a key role in shaping the European Higher Education Area.
+At the European level, EI is a consultative member of the Bologna Follow-up Group.
+Through its Higher Education and Research Standing Committee (HERSC), EI works to ensure academic staff play a key role in shaping the European Higher Education Area.